patternfly/patternfly-org/packages/patternfly-4/src/content/design-snippets/data-toolbar.md

 ---
 coreComponentName: 'datatoolbar'
+reactComponentName: 'datatoolbar'
 ---
-This demonstrates the construction of an attribute-value filter using the [Data toolbar](/documentation/core/components/datatoolbar) component.
-Related design guidelines: [Filters](/design-guidelines/usage-and-behavior/filters)
+The *Data Toolbar* component provides a flexible system for creating responsive toolbars that manage the data displayed in a list, table, or any other data view.
+Toolbar configurations can be customized to support a variety of use cases.
+Related design guidelines: [Filters](/design-guidelines/usage-and-behavior/toolbar)